Child Life Blog Banner (8)

 As the 34th individual to earn the child life certification, Joan Chan served children and families across the northern United States for 25 years, utilizing a background in social work and education.
 She founded multiple child life programs, mentored dozens of child life interns, and worked alongside child life leaders such as Mary Brooks and Emma Plank to grow the profession.
 During Asian American, Native Hawaiian and Pacific Islander Heritage Month (AANHPI), we honor Joan's legacy as a Chinese-American child life professional.

 Born in Hong Kong, China in 1932, Joan and her family immigrated to Australia during World War II.
-Joan’s interest in serving children and families led her to pursue a degree in social work from the University of Sydney in Australia, where she graduated in 1955.
-In 1964, she won a Fulbright Fellowship at Columbia University in New York and earned a Master’s of Social Work.
-After taking a few years off to raise her daughter, Joan returned to the workforce as founder and President of the Parent Cooperative Nursery School at the Downstate Medical Center in Brooklynn, New York, where her husband was a faculty member.
+Joan’s interest in serving children and families led her to pursue a degree in social work from the University of Sydney in Australia, graduating in 1955.
+In 1964, she won a Fulbright Fellowship at Columbia University and earned a Master’s of Social Work.
+After focusing on building her family, Joan returned to the workforce as founder and president of the Parent Cooperative Nursery School at the Downstate Medical Center in Brooklynn, New York.
 While employed at Downstate, she visited the pediatric floor and noticed the lack of child-friendly spaces and décor.
-She cites observing a young child in a wheelchair as the catalyst for her passion helping hospitalized children:
+She cited observing a young child in a wheelchair as the catalyst for her passion helping hospitalized children:

 “We saw a young boy with both legs in casts.
 He had originally come in with one fracture.
 He was bored with nothing to do and had been wheeling himself around and got a 2nd and 3rd fracture.
 This visit and the boy made a great impact on me about the impact of the institutional setting on children: long corridors with typical ‘70s décor and nothing for them to do.”